Why study lifespan development?

 Welcome to the study of lifespan development!
 This is the scientific study of how and why people change or remain the same over time.

 Think about how you were five, ten, or even fifteen years ago.
 In what ways have you changed?
 In what ways have you remained the same?
 You have probably changed physically; perhaps you’ve grown taller and become heavier.
 But you may have also experienced changes in the way you think and solve problems.
 Cognitive change is noticeable when we compare how 6-year olds, 16-year olds, and 46-year olds think and reason, for example.
 Their thoughts about themselves, others, and the world are probably quite different.
 Consider friendship—a 6 year old may think that a friend is someone with whom they can play and have fun.
 A 16-year old may seek friends who can help them gain status or popularity.
 And the 46-year old may have acquaintances, but rely more on family members to do things with and confide in.
-You may have also experienced psychosocial change.
-This refers to emotions and psychological issues as well as social roles and relationships.
-Psychologist Erik Erikson suggests that we struggle with issues of trust, independence, and intimacy at various points in our lives (we will explore this thoroughly throughout the course.)
+The way that a person experiences friendship differs as well—psychosocial change refers to changes in emotional experience, social roles, and relationships that occur across the lifespan.
+For example, psychologist Erik Erikson suggests that we struggle with issues of trust, independence, and intimacy at various points in our lives (we will explore this thoroughly throughout the course.)